migue11c/dotfiles/README.md

 - lxqt-policykit-agent (gui sudo prompt)

 The waybar config itself only requires the nerd font and pxplus one, if that is all you are interested in.

+GTK theme is Mint-Yz Dark (any color), cursor is Bibata Modern Ice

 ## Customization